5roop/HF_publication_demo/README.md

 ## Data structure:

 ```
-.
-├── audio -> input, full length audio files
+├── audio
+│   └── free.mp3
-├── audio_segments -> this is where segments will be put.
+├── audio_segments
 ├── ready_for_slice
-│   ├── Example.csv
 │   └── free.csv
-|   This is copied from the SRT-to-CSV converter
+├── 01_split_and_publish.py
+├── README.md
+└── requirements.txt
 ```
+Put full length audio in `audio`.
+Put CSVs in `ready_for_slice`, with the same name.
+The `01_split_and_publish.py` script will populate `audio_segments`.
+Afterwards it can be deleted if not needed.

 ## Set up a new python environment